RichardSrn/GAMM/README.md

 ### Jupyter Notebook

-For interactive use, you can run experiments directly within the `a_new_taxonomy_for_attributed_graph_missingness_mechanisms.ipynb` notebook.
+For interactive use, you can run experiments directly within the `GAMM.ipynb` notebook.
 The setup is similar to the CLI, allowing you to configure and run experiments cell by cell.
 This is useful for debugging, visualization, and smaller test runs.

 ## Output Structure